Pierre-Thibault/Pierre-Thibault/README.md

 - 👀 I’m interested in Java, Kotlin and Python.
 - 🌱 I’m currently learning math to build a foundation for machine learning.
 - 💞️ I’m looking to collaborate on Java, Kotlin and Python projects.
-- 📫 Reach me at: pierre.thibault@pierrethibault.dev.
+- 📫 Reach me at: pierre.thibault at pierrethibault.dev.

 <!---
 Pierre-Thibault/Pierre-Thibault is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.